aedans/Nylon/BUILTINS.md

 - ':': Duplicates the top item of the stack.
 - 'À': Pulls the top argument of the shadowed stack to the current one.
 - 'Á': Pushes the top argument of the current stack to the shadowed one.
-- 'ì': Moves the top of the stack to the bottom.
+- 'ù': Moves the top of the stack to the bottom.
-- 'í': Moves the bottom of the stack to the top.
+- 'ú': Moves the bottom of the stack to the top.
-- 'î': Pushes the length of the stack to the stack.
+- 'Ï': Pushes the length of the stack to the stack.